House of Chikovani

+Following the annexation of Georgia into the Russian Empire, Chikovani were incorporated into the imperial Russian nobility alongside other Georgian noble families.

 History

 The House of Chikovani first came to prominence after General Katzo Chikovani (d.
-1682), Prince of Salipartiano, was promoted to the post of the Chief Minister at the court of Levan III of Mingrelia.
+1682), Prince of Salipartiano, was promoted to the post of the Chief Minister at the court of Levan III, Prince of Mingrelia.

 As he strengthened his position among the nobles of western Georgia, General Chikovani eliminated members of many prominent houses, including those of the ruling Dadiani House.
-When Levan III died in 1681 without leaving a male heir, his natural son Levan IV was forced to abdicate, and General Chikovani'son took over the leadership of the Principality of Mingrelia.
+When Levan III died in 1681 without leaving a male heir, his natural son Levan IV was forced to abdicate, and General Chikovani's son took over the leadership of the Principality of Mingrelia.
 General Chikovani's increased power facilitated the ascent of his son George to the Mingrelian Throne.
 George became a ruler of the principality and after adopting the title of Dadiani became known as George IV Dadiani of Mingrelia.

-Beginning with George IV till Nikolas Dadiani, Prince of Mingrelia, all members of the ruling Dadiani family were by blood members of the House of Chikovani.
+Beginning with George IV until Nikolas Dadiani, Prince of Mingrelia, all members of the ruling Dadiani family were by blood members of the House of Chikovani.
 The lineage lasted until the principality was abolished in late 1800s by the Russian Empire which took advantage of internal instability, Ottoman Invasions during the Crimean War, and a subsequent request for help from Ekaterine Dadiani, the Last Princess of Mingrelia.

-The Chikovani branch that remained without the ruling title of Dadiani traces its origins to General Chikovani's second son Jesse who did not assume the dynastic title.
+The Chikovani branch that remained without the ruling title of Dadiani traces its origins to General Chikovani's second son Jesse who did not assume the dynastic title in Mingrelia.